susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 ## Tactic 3 - Slides do matter, for maximum effect

 Look - I'm a technical person by training.
 I used LaTeX slide decks all through grad school so that math equations look pretty.
-They do not look pretty for presentations outside of the lecture hall, without careful deliberation.
-This was a blessing and a curse - people in technical circles do not expect slides to look pretty, and do not expect speakers to be charismatic.
+They do *not* look pretty for presentations outside of the lecture hall, without careful deliberation.
+This was a blessing and a curse - people in technical circles do not expect slides to be clear, and do not expect speakers to be charismatic.
 By at least having a bit of the latter... let's say I was able to get the spotlight more easily.
 Improving public speaking skills is an investment in yourself worth making!

 The whole point of giving any talk is so that the audience can take away an idea or concept that I am explaining and sharing.
 If either of below situations happen, I might as well have **wasted all my time preparing and giving the talk, as well as the audience's time**.